Native-Planet/anchor/README.md

 # NativePlanet Self-Hosted Relay

 This is a self-hostable version of the NativePlanet anchor service.
+The installer script is meant for Debian/Ubuntu, but it should work on other distros if you comment out the line with the `apt` commands and have Python 3 & Ansible installed.

 ### How to use